knpuniversity/javascript/knpu/ep3-webpack/require.md

 ## Modules & module.exports

 Now, as you're probably expecting, we're going to `require` `foods.js` from `play.js`.
-We are!
 But there is one *really* important difference between the way `require` works in PHP versus Node.
 In PHP, when you require a file, you magically have access to all functions, classes or variables inside.
 But in Node, that's not true: you need to explicitly export a value from the required file.